FAIRMetrics/Metrics/README.md

+**TO DOWNLOAD THE CURRENT RELEASE OF THE METRICS, GO HERE:  https://doi.org/10.5281/zenodo.1065973** **FOR PDF's OF THE METRICS SEE HERE:  https://github.com/FAIRMetrics/Metrics/tree/master/Distributions** **FOR LaTex OF THE METRICS SEE HERE:  https://github.com/FAIRMetrics/Metrics/tree/master/Distributions**

 # FAIR Metrics
 Efforts to define metrics to assess the FAIRness of a digital resource.

-Note that the top-level folder contains the NanoPublications for each of the Metrics - the machine-readable format of the Metrics publication.
+Note that the top-level folder (the one you are in now) contains the NanoPublications for each of the Metrics - the machine-readable format of the Metrics publication.
 The other formats are in the Distributions folder, in both LaTex and PDF.

 **TO DOWNLOAD THE CURRENT RELEASE OF THE METRICS, GO HERE:  https://doi.org/10.5281/zenodo.1065973** **FOR PDF's OF THE METRICS SEE HERE:  https://github.com/FAIRMetrics/Metrics/tree/master/Distributions**